AndrewHulme/CV/README.md

 ## <a name="experience">Experience</a>

+**CBG** (October 2019 to December 2019)
+*Design Engineer*
+- Mechanical Engineering input into several projects
+- Experience working in a small tight-knit team
+- Managed two Mechanical Engineers

 **Ramboll** (September 2017 to October 2019)
 *Design Engineer (promoted from Graduate Mechanical Engineer)*
 - Experience collaborating and communicating within multidisciplinary teams to deliver on projects
+- Learnt how to use an array of industry standard Engineering programs including Autodesk Revit, AutoCAD and the Microsoft Office suite
-- Built on leadership skills by delegating work to others
+- Built on leadership skills by managing other Engineers
-- Was the CPD Champion, and organised over 20 CPDs for external companies to come in and provide lunchtime talks to the firm
+- Was the CPD Champion, and organised over 20 CPDs for external companies to provide talks to the firm
 - Involved in the graduate recruitment process
-- Learnt how to use an array of computer programs including Autodesk Revit, AutoCAD, Autodesk Inventor and the Microsoft Office suite

 **Ramboll** (July 2014 to August 2014, June 2015 to August 2015, June 2016 to December 2016)
-*Mechanical Intern*
-- Experience collaborating and communicating within multidisciplinary teams to deliver on projects
+*Mechanical Intern (on three separate occasions)*
+- Member of a multidisciplinary Engineering team
-- Quickly learnt an array of industry standard Engineering programs
+- Learnt several industry standard Engineering programs
 - Built client relationships, presenting findings and collaborating in order to reach project goals
-- Performed technical presentations directly to colleagues and clients
+- Performed technical presentations to colleagues and clients

 **Rolls-Royce, Accenture, and EDF Energy** (February 2013 to July 2014) *University of Bristol Campus Consultant*
 - Promoted the companies through presenting in lecture theatres to 150 or more STEM students at once
-- Was the point of contact for the companies if students had any questions
+- Student liaison contact

 ## <a name="interests">Interests</a>